AntonUBC/kaggle_flavours_of_physics/README.md

 ### Model Description

-The main challenge of this competition was developing a model which produces the high ROC AUC score and passes KS and CvM tests.
-To address the first requirement, I used experimentation and removed some not perfectly modeled features from data trying not to hurt the performance of the classifier at the same time.
+The main challenge of this competition was developing a model which maximizes the probability of detecting the decay and at the sane time passes KS and CvM tests.

+To address the first requirement, I used experimentation and removed some not perfectly modeled features from data trying not to affect the performance of the classifier at the same time.

 Addressing the second
 requirement was much harder since the signal can occur only in a certain region of values of the tau-mass